AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Source coverage analysis computes metrics focused on source programming language entities such as high level `statements` or `decisions` (DO178 parlance for boolean expressions).
-For this purpose, |gcp| relies on :term:`Source Coverage Obligation` (SCO) tables, compact descriptions of the nature and source location of program entities relevant to source coverage criteria.
-These tables are part of the Library Information produced by the
-|gpro| compilers, in the .ali or .gli file corresponding to each Ada or C
+In |gcp| terms, we designate these entities as :term:`Source Coverage Obligations`, or SCOs.
+SCO tables, describing the nature and source location of each entity of interest, are part of the Library Information produced by the |gpro| compilers, in the .ali or .gli file corresponding to each Ada or C unit, respectively.
-unit, respectively.

 Source coverage obligations are produced by the :option:`-fdump-scos` compilation option.
 Accurate mapping of the execution